bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^schwortz-2022]: Schwortz, Barrie.  "[The 1978 STURP Team](https://www.shroud.com/78team.htm)."
 Retrieved Oct 2022.
 [^scottish-2023]: "[Tartan Details - Falkirk](https://www.tartanregister.gov.uk/tartanDetails?ref=1146)."
 The Scottish Register of Tartans.
 Accessed Jan 2023.<small>Mirrors: [Archive.org](https://web.archive.org/web/20230118183212/https://www.tartanregister.gov.uk/tartanDetails?ref=1146), [Archive.is](https://archive.is/Um0dl)</small>
 [^scottish-2023:a]: "The original Falkirk 'Tartan' ,now in the National Museum of Scotland, has a place in history as one of the earliest examples of Scottish cloth in existence.
 It is a direct link back to the Roman occupation of the area around 250 A.D.and was found stuffed into a pot filled with over 2000 silver coins.
 This early Celtic tweed used undyed yarn to give a herringbone pattern in brown hues and is considered to be a 'poor man's plaid'."
-[^shamir-2015]: Shamir, Orit.  "[A burial textile from the ﬁrst century CE in Jerusalem compared to roman textiles in the land of Israel and the Turin Shroud](https://www.researchgate.net/publication/307702798)."
+[^shamir-2015]: Shamir, Orit.  "[A burial textile from the ﬁrst century CE in Jerusalem compared to roman textiles in the land of Israel and the Turin Shroud](https://www.shs-conferences.org/articles/shsconf/abs/2015/02/shsconf_atsi2014_00010/shsconf_atsi2014_00010.html)."
 SHS Web of Conferences.
 2015.
+Mirrors:  [ResearchGate](https://www.researchgate.net/publication/307702798), [Semantic Scholar](https://www.semanticscholar.org/reader/2c5dcae69c45b2951414ea268f49c537763250da).
 [^shamir-2015:a]: "The use of wool textile in primary use for burials and shrouds is less common than linen in the Land of Israel and was usually used for shrouds in secondary use.
 Linen shrouds have been discovered at burials sites in the Land of Israel.
 Linen shrouds dating from the Roman period have been found also at ‘En Gedi, Gesher Haziv, and Jericho – imprints of textiles were found on bones and skulls; the material used was identiﬁed as linen because of an equal number of threads in the warp and the weft.
 Shrouds were also found at Nahal David and Ze’elim, but the ﬁber material was not speciﬁed in Ref.
 [16] and we could not examine them because they did not arrive to the Israel National collections."
 [^shamir-2015:b]: "Wearing garments of mixed wool and linen – which is called in the Hebrew sources sha’atnez –is forbidden by the Jewish law but it can be used to make shrouds for the deceased.
 But none of the Jewish shrouds found in the above-mentioned archaeological sites and none of the shrouds made from reused textiles (see below) are made of sha’atnez.
 Although thousands of textiles in the Land of Israel have been examined, no one piece of sha’atnez has been recovered from any Roman Jewish site.
 This is in contrast with the Roman sites in neighboring areas, as for example in Syria at sites such as Dura Europos and Palmyra, and in Coptic Egypt, which have yielded a great deal of textiles made of mixed linen and wool.
 Yet a few pre-Roman sites in the Land of Israel have yielded sha’atnez textiles: Kuntillat ‘Ajrud (Hurbat Teman) in Sinai dated to the ﬁrst half of the 8th century BCE – the Iron Age II and Wadi ed-Dâliyeh (located 14 km northwest of Jericho) contained artefacts belonged to Samaritan refugees and is dated to the Hellenistic Period.
 In both cases it was explained as belonging to the High Priest and priests respectively which, according to the Hebrew Bible, was required to wear sha’atnez while serving in the Temple."
 [^shamir-2015:c]: "Preparation for a Jewish burial consisted mainly of washing the corpse and wrapping it in shrouds [39].
 Shrouds were specially-prepared or freshly laundered garments for the purpose of wrapping the corpse.
 The Hebrew word for these burial shrouds, takrikim, connotes wrapping and binding more than dressing as is also indicated by Tractate Semahot: “Man may wrap and bind men but not women, but women may wrap and bind both men and women” [40].
 In preparation for burial, spices and incense are often placed upon the shroud [41]."